 Symptoms of food poisoning

-When you get sick, you usually experience one or more of the following symptoms:
+When you get sick, you usually experience one or more of:

 If you think you have food poisoning